Yousuf-Omran/Video_Action_Recognition/README.md

 ### Data Review 📝
 The dataset used was UCF11 (exists in "Dataset_Link_to_Website" above) categorized into 11 classes, each class has approximately 100 videos with 30FPS for each video, and the average video duration ranges from 2 to 7 seconds.

-I select just 4 classes for training which are:
+I selected just 4 classes for training which are:

     1) volleyball spiking